Error Handling and Resilience¶

 performanceMetrics);

-// Configure circuit breaker for a node
+// Apply the circuit breaker policy to a specific node id.

 circuitBreakerManager.ConfigureNode("api-node", circuitBreakerConfig);

-// Execute through circuit breaker
+// Execute a protected operation via the circuit breaker manager.
+Provide

 var result = await circuitBreakerManager.ExecuteAsync<string>(